 What is an expert?

 An expert is a person who, in the opinion of the Secretary of the Department (or anyone authorised by the Secretary) has specialised knowledge based on training, study or experience, to provide an expert opinion regarding the threatened species to which an expert report relates.
-Expert reports relate to 'species credit' species within the meaning of the Biodiversity Offset Scheme.
+Expert reports relate to 'species credit' species within the meaning of the Biodiversity Offsets Scheme.

 The specific purpose of an 'expert report' within the Biodiversity Assessment Method (BAM) is to allow for a person with extensive knowledge about an individual threatened species to identify its habitat without survey and predict its density and distribution in that habitat.